davepinch/pinchy.cc/content/fragments/what-is-reality/reality-is-a-math-field/the-math-fields/to-find-the-math-fields/lay-down-the-sculptures-and-connect-them-with-math.md

 ---
-title: "Lay down the sculptures and connect them with math."
+title: "Lay down the sculptures and connect them together."
-next: "Infuse your pathway with order."
+next: "Infuse your pathways with order."
 ---